-As you learned earlier, hot butter is going to cause the cookies to spread, and this will make your cookies turn out flat.
-If you want oatmeal cookies that turn out properly, then it’s best to use room-temperature pans.
+As you learned earlier, hot butter is going to cause the cookies to spread, and this will make them turn out flatter than expected.
+If you want oatmeal cookies that turn out properly, it’s best to make sure you use room-temperature pans.

-If it isn’t convenient to wait around for the cookie sheets to cool down, then you might wish to consider buying more of them.
-Having several cookie sheets ready to go will ensure that you’re always able to put cookie dough on room temperature sheets.
+If it isn’t convenient to wait around for the cookie sheets to cool down, you might want to consider buying more of them.
+Having several ready to go will ensure that you’re always able to put cookie dough on room temperature sheets.

 Otherwise, you’ll just have to exercise patience.
 It might be a bit annoying, but you’ll just have to wait it out.